-That is a refreshing yet challenging view in today’s ‘me first’ culture.
+This is a refreshing yet challenging view in today’s ‘me first’ culture.
 How often do we give what is left over, instead of planning to give irrespective of our circumstances?
 Most people intend to be generous, while few plan to be generous.
-It’s easy to think of our charitable giving as something we can do ‘down-the-road’ or when we have a good year.
-Yet, there is so much joy to be found in planning out our legacy of generosity.
+Designating an amount in your Gifting Fund that is to be invested, whether for three years or 20, provides more opportunities for generosity.

 *Pseudonym used to protect the privacy of the individual.